ArielJ93/analytics-api/README.md

-# Streamlit crypto analytics / FastAPI back / Aiven database
+# Streamlit crypto analytics

-> 📌 **Project Note:**
->
-> **The present project consist of a dashboard of cryptocurrencies with data obtained by calling a FastAPI endpoint**.
+**The present project consist of a dashboard of cryptocurrencies with data obtained by calling a FastAPI endpoint**

 This API connect natively to a database stored in Aiven cloud-managed services using timescaledb extension of Aiven.
 The application of hypertable was done using SQL inside the code to convert the SQLModel table to hypertable, defining the **chunks with an interval of 1 day**.
-Aiven free service doesn't allow some of the properties of timescaledb (the drop_after function is not available), so the chunk drops was manually setted inside Aiven with pg_cron extension.
+Aiven free service doesn't allow some of the properties of timescaledb (the drop_after function is not available), so the chunk drops was manually setted inside Aiven with pg_cron extension

 ```sql
 CREATE EXTENSION IF NOT EXISTS timescaledb CASCADE;